 Requirements for Admission

 Applicants should have the equivalent of an American Chemical Society (ACS)-approved bachelor's degree in chemistry.
 This degree includes the equivalent of: one year of general chemistry, quantitative analysis, one year of organic chemistry, one year of physical chemistry, physical chemistry laboratory, instrumental analysis, inorganic chemistry, one year of physics, and three semesters of calculus, and the ACS-recommended distribution of advanced courses and course credits.
-(For example, see UMKC's B.S. program in chemistry in the undergraduate catalog.)
+(For example, see UMKC's B.S. program in chemistry.)
 Applicants should take particular note of the physical chemistry requirement.
 They may be admitted as provisional students if they have a limited number of undergraduate deficiencies.
 At the time that admission is offered, applicants will be notified of any requirements to be met for reclassification as fully admitted.
 Undergraduate courses included in these requirements must be completed with grades of C- or higher.

 Applications are only accepted through the online system, and include: